AlansCodeLog/shortcuts-visualizer/README.md

 - Print Screen only fires on keyup so it has a timeout to set it off.
 - Caps/Scroll/Num Locks need to be `toggle: true`.
 - `toggle: true` overrides input mode.
-- If input mode is `toggle-modifers`, the modifiers that will toggle are: Ctrl, Shift, Alt.
+- `modifiers_order` should just contain the character names of the keys (e.g. "Super", "Ctrl", etc) not the identifier.
 - The names of the keys do not matter so long as the identifier is correct (`e.code`). `e.keycode` isn't used because I found it inconsistent (`Enter == NumpadEnter`). `e.code` can also differentiate between L/R.
    - So the keys object keys can be changed to anything you want, as can the text, etc, and it only matters what those are named for the layout, it's the identifier that's being listened to to actually set the active classes.
 - Shortcuts are matched against a list created from the key's character property.
 All lowercase, no spaces, empty names are discarded.
 Can be overridden by setting a name property.
    - In a few rare cases this might be slightly confusing, specifically the super or oskey who's identifier is MetaRight/Left, while meta is sometimes shown on keyboard layouts where the menu key is.
 And I think meta is something else on macs?
-- Although it should be possible to allow a key to be dragged, then change the shortcut, this seems to break dragula.
-For now, to avoid the bugs that will likely bring, input is frozen on all dragging.
+- Although it might technically be possible to allow a key to be dragged, then change the keys being pressed, this seems to break dragula.
+To avoid the bugs and not make the code more complex, input is frozen on all dragging.
 - Character property cannot be a space, if you want to hide a character (like space) it must be done through css.
+- Some shortcuts are not overridable (e.g. in chrome Ctrl+W will close the tab, you cannot preventDefault it).

 # Documentation Snippets